 Your small backpack should contain items you need on the bus.
-You should include toilet articles, a personal first aid kit, sunscreen, spending money, hat, sunglasses with strap (required at most water parks), rain gear, flashlight, whistle, water bottle, camera, pillow, ear plugs, books, cards, and small games.
+You should include toilet articles, sunscreen, spending money, hat, sunglasses with strap (required at most water parks), rain gear, flashlight, water bottle, camera, pillow, ear plugs, books, cards, and small games.
 Pack any valuables or fragile items in your day pack.
-On the way home, you should carry water clothes for the water park and a plastic bag for your wet clothes after the park.
+You should carry water clothes and a small towel for the jet boat ride on the way up and the water park on the way home.
+Include a plastic bag for your wet clothes after the ride.